9uant-brain/FET-Compressor-Build/README.md

 <p align='center'>
  <img src=asset/fet.jpg width="14%" height="14%">
 </p>
-This is last section of sidechain.
-It is no exaggeration to say that the whole sidechian is for these JFETs.
-Because the JFET directly adjust audio signal.
-Q1 is the one adjusting the signal, but I will explain about Q2 first.
+This is the final section of the sidechain.
+It's no exaggeration to say that the entire sidechain circuit exists to serve these JFETs — since they directly control the audio signal.
+While Q1 is the one actually adjusting the signal, we'll start with Q2.

-Q2 is looked like less important than Q1, as Q2 doesn't control the signal directly.
-However, Q2 pave the way to enable Q1 controls the signal precisely, because Q2 stablize Q1's source voltage.
+Q2 may seem less important than Q1, as it doesn't directly touch the signal path.
+However, it plays a critical supporting role by stabilizing Q1’s source voltage, which enables more accurate control.

-When it comes to voltage stablization, Q2 and also C7 are important.
-C7 absorbs Q1's source AC voltage, enable Vg directly control Q1's channel.
-But, that capacitor has high impedence at lower frequencies.
-Therefore, C7 can't handle low frequency fluctuation well, at this moment, Q2 comes into play.
-Here is how it works.
+When it comes to voltage stabilization, both Q2 and capacitor C7 are involved.
+C7 absorbs AC fluctuations at Q1’s source, helping the gate voltage (Vg) directly control the channel conductance.
+But C7 has high impedance at low frequencies and struggles to suppress slow fluctuations.
+That’s where Q2 comes into play.

-In its normal state, a current (Id) constantly flows through Q2.
-Since Q2 operates in self-bias mode, Vs varies continuously as Id changes — per Ohm's law (V = IR), Id flowing through R13 generates Vs. This Vs determines Vgs, which controls how open the channel is.
-The channel openness, in turn, affects Id.
-Let's refer to Q2’s source node as 'Node B'.
+Under normal conditions, a constant drain current (Id) flows through Q2.
+Since Q2 operates in a self-bias configuration, its source voltage (Vs) varies dynamically as Id changes — per Ohm's Law (V = IR), current through R13 generates a voltage drop that defines Vs. Vs determines Vgs, which in turn governs how open the JFET channel is.
+For clarity, let’s call Q2’s source node “Node B.”

-When peak signal came into, larger current flow out from Q1's channel, then it rose Vs of Q1(node A).
-Also, node A is Q2's gate.
-Then, instantly Q2's Vgs goes over 0, which means, the gate become forward bias, a current can flow through Q1's gate.
-It is samething happen in forward biased diode.
-And, let's draw a whole picture of it.
+Now let’s walk through what happens during a signal peak.

+When a transient spike hits, Q1’s channel conducts more current (Id), causing its source voltage (Node A) to rise.
+Node A also happens to be Q2’s gate.
+So, when Node A rises, Q2’s gate-to-source voltage (Vgs) briefly becomes positive — meaning the gate is forward-biased, much like a forward-biased diode.
+This allows current to flow into the gate, which then travels through Q2’s channel.

+This has a subtle but important effect:
-Initially, signal peaks, Q1's Id instantly more flows.
-Then, node A's voltage rise, enables Q1's Id flow into Q2's channel.
-Now important part, what meaning Q1's Id flew into Q2 channel is, part of node A voltage is divided to B (V = IR).
-This doesn’t merely share the voltage from node A to node B — it also raises the source voltage of Q2.
-As a result, the drain current (Id) of Q2 decreases.
-This reduction in Id means less current flows through TR1, which in turn causes an additional voltage drop at node A.
+Q1’s Id is effectively shared with Q2, and as current flows into Q2’s channel, a portion of Node A’s voltage is transferred to Node B (again, V = IR).
+This doesn’t just “share” voltage — it actively raises Q2’s source voltage (Vs).
+As Vs increases, Q2’s Vgs drops (becomes less negative), narrowing the channel and reducing Id.
+This decrease in Id means less current flows through TR1, leading to additional voltage drop at Node A.

-But why need this system?
-Don't we already have sidechain which controls JFET gate?
-Because sidechain system is slower than this system, as they pass diode, opamps.
-So, this system react to sudden peak before sidechain can.
+So why is this mechanism needed if we already have a sidechain controlling the JFET gates?

+Because this feedback path reacts faster than the main sidechain.
+The sidechain signal must pass through multiple stages — op-amps, rectifiers, diodes — introducing latency.
+In contrast, this gate injection feedback loop responds immediately to transient spikes, suppressing them before the main sidechain even kicks in.